emacsmirror/repo-grep/docs/repo-grep-tutorial.md

 ### Prerequisites

-Before installing repo-grep, make sure the following is available:
+Before installing `repo-grep`, make sure the following is available:

 - **Emacs**: Version 25.1 or newer is required.
-- **Grep**: repo-grep executes shell-based grep commands to perform searches.
+- **Grep**: `repo-grep` executes shell-based grep commands to perform searches.

 No additional tools or packages are required.
-This makes setup simple. repo-grep uses VCS roots to detect project directories and works independently of Emacs's built-in `project.el` package.
+This makes setup simple. `repo-grep` uses VCS roots to detect project directories and works independently of Emacs's built-in `project.el` package.

 ### Installing repo-grep